SimVascular/svMultiPhysics/tests/cases/struct/spatially_variable_robin/README.md

 - The slab is loaded on the +Y surface with a uniform pressure load.
 The load profile is a ramp to 10 dynes/cm^2 over 0.5 seconds, then held there until
 2 seconds.
-The load is defined in `load.dat`, which can be generated with `generate_load.py`.
+The load is defined in `load.dat`, which can be generated with `utilities/generate_boundary_condition_data/generate_load.py`.
 The load tends to push the slab downward.

 ![Load Profile](load.png)

 - This is resisted by a spatially varying Robin boundary condition on the -Y surface.
 The stiffness is 0 at z = 0, and 50 at the far end.
+This is provided in `Y0_spatially_varying_robin.vtp`, which can be generated with `utilities/generate_boundary_condition_data/generate_spatially_variable_robin.py`.

 ![Spatially varying Robin BC](Y0_spatially_varying_robin.png)